NathanKr/mongodb-indexing-with-github-actions/README.md

 pnpm i -D migrate-mongo
 ```

-You can also use npm \ yarn
+You can also use npm or yarn

   <h3>2.
 Initialize <code>migrate-mongo</code> Project</h3>
   <p>After installing the package, you need to initialize <code>migrate-mongo</code> in your project's root directory.
 This command sets up the necessary configuration file and creates a dedicated directory for your migration scripts.</p>